Syd Nomis: Early career

-Nomis played club rugby for Wanderers in Johannesburg, in a league that included Iscor, Diggers, Vanderbijlpark and Police teams.
-He recalled in a 2008 interview with Dave Gemmell how hard and dirty the game had been.
+Nomis played club rugby for Wanderers in Johannesburg.
 He revealed that while playing club rugby he also occasionally received slurs, with opponents calling him a "Blerrie Jood" [Afrikaans for "Bloody Jew"].
 Nomis remembered injuring one such player to the extent that he had to be carried off the field.
 "If you played rugby then, that was how it was played, there was no other way ... club rugby was almost harder than international rugby."
 Nomis said that he only experienced anti-Semitism at club level.
 But "after the game we would have a beer together and we would be big mates."
 And national rugby official Danie Craven at the time believed that selecting a Jew and a policeman brought luck to the Springbok team.

 In 1961, and again in 1962, Nomis was selected to play for the Quaggas, an invitational South African team styled after the Barbarians.
 He spent his provincial rugby career at the Transvaal Rugby Union, for whom he was first selected in 1963.